ietf-wg-ohai/oblivious-http/draft-thomson-http-binary-message.md

 {{?QPACK=I-D.ietf-quic-qpack}}) or a generic framing layer.

-This format provides an alternative to the `message/http` content type defined in {{?MESSAGING=I-D.ietf-httpbis-messaging}}.
+This format provides an alternative to the `message/http` content type defined in {{MESSAGING}}.
 A binary format permits more efficient encoding and processing of messages.
 A binary format also reduces exposure to security problems related to processing of HTTP messages.

 Two modes for encoding are described: